JINHXu/speaker-verification/README.md

 # Speaker Verification with [NeMo](https://github.com/NVIDIA/NeMo)
-*This is merely an experiment, the dataset `an4` used for the experiment is not suitable for training a speaker verification model, it was only usde for fast training.*
+*This is merely an experiment, the dataset `an4` used for the experiment is not suitable for training a speaker verification model, it was only used for fast training.*<br>
 Nemo's examples and tutorials do not provide explicit illustrations to speaker verification.
 This will be an experiment of Speaker verification with NeMo.

 ## Data Preparation